bmeneg/Perl-Logo/README.md

 2. Sharing free and open source material in the internet;
 3. Conferences, workshops, meetings, or any in person reunion to reference Perl on advertising materials.

+Wherever and whenever possible, always link the shadowed camel to https://www.perl.org, clearing any doubts about the Perl Language relation with the logo.

-Other camels or logos used to reference the Perl Language are not under the restrictions of this guideline.
+This guildeline is solely related to the **shadowed camel** and to clarifications on the original camel usage, other camels or logos used to reference the Perl Language are not under any restrictions of this guideline.

-From the date of writhing this guideline onwards, the Perl community accepts the **shadowed camel** as its official mascot.
+From the date of writhing this guideline onwards, the **Perl community** accepts the **shadowed camel** as its official mascot.